python - A simple database inner join using django -

 here model definition

-class appcosts(models.model): cost = models.decimalfield(max_digits=10, decimal_places=2) class appdefinitions(models.model): data = models.textfield() permissions = models.charfield(max_length=50, blank=true) appcost=models.onetoonefield(appcosts, db_column='id')
+class appcosts(models.model): cost = models.decimalfield(max_digits=10, decimal_places=2) class appdefinitions(models.model): data = models.textfield() permissions = models.charfield(max_length=50, blank=true) appcost=models.onetoonefield(appcosts, db_column='id') every app in appdefinitions has 1 entry in appcosts - 1 one relationship

 when use select_related() :

->>> appdefinitions.objects.select_related().query.__str__() u'select _app_definitions.id, _app_definitions.data, _app_definitions.permissions, _app_definitions.id, _app_costs.id, _app_costs.cost _app_definitions inner join _app_costs on ( _app_definitions.id = _app_costs.id )' >>> = appdefinitions.objects.select_related().first() >>> a.id u'abaqus' >>> a.cost traceback (most recent call last): file "<console>", line 1, in <module> attributeerror: 'appdefinitions' object has no attribute 'cost' >>> a.appcost <appcosts: abaqus,1.50> >>> a.appcost.cost decimal('1.50')
+>>> appdefinitions.objects.select_related().query.__str__() u'select _app_definitions.id, _app_definitions.data, _app_definitions.permissions, _app_definitions.id, _app_costs.id, _app_costs.cost _app_definitions inner join _app_costs on ( _app_definitions.id = _app_costs.id )' >>> = appdefinitions.objects.select_related().first() >>> a.id u'abaqus' >>> a.cost traceback (most recent call last): file "<console>", line 1, in <module> attributeerror: 'appdefinitions' object has no attribute 'cost' >>> a.appcost <appcosts: abaqus,1.50> >>> a.appcost.cost decimal('1.50') now there 2 problems :

 - the query pulls in id twice both fields (not big deal because table wont have more few hundred entries @ most, still, want right)